 Common Law Requirement of the Duty to Mitigate

 The employee does not have to act on behalf of the employer’s interests.
 Further, the employee’s responsibility to mitigate applies only during the period of reasonable notice.
-A general rule regarding duty to mitigate enables the income earned by a dismissed employee to be deducted from the award.
+A general rule regarding the duty to mitigate enables the income earned by a dismissed employee to be deducted from the award.
 However, that is not always the case.

-While the court may deduct income earned from the damages from termination of previous employment, different courts have calculated the deductions differently.
+While the court may deduct income earned from the damages from the termination of previous employment, different courts have calculated the deductions differently.

 Does the Duty to Mitigate apply to Fixed Term Contracts?

-While this is unclear territory (particularly because there has been contradicting decisions), the principles of mitigation generally do not apply to fixed term contracts.
+While this is unclear territory (particularly because there has been contradicting decisions), the principles of mitigation generally do not apply to fixed-term contracts.

 The courts ruled that mitigation is irrelevant in any case where an employment contract contained restricted entitlement on termination.

-Examples where duty to mitigate may be irrelevant include contracts that outline a fixed sum, or if the terminated employee has forfeited their entitlement to reasonable notice, or payment in lieu thereof, and as such, may be therefore are not entitled to damages.
+Examples where the duty to mitigate may be irrelevant include contracts that outline a fixed sum, or if the terminated employee has forfeited their entitlement to reasonable notice, or payment in lieu thereof, and as such, may be therefore are not entitled to damages.

 Wallace-type Damages, are they exempt?

-Wallace-type damages refers to the case Wallace v United Grain Growers where Canada’s Supreme Court ruled dismissals done in bad faith, or as direct result from harassment and bullying from the employer, call for unique consideration for damages.
+Wallace-type damages refer to the case Wallace v United Grain Growers where Canada’s Supreme Court ruled dismissals done in bad faith, or as a direct result from harassment and bullying from the employer, call for unique consideration for damages.
 An immaterial grievance may not be mitigated by obtaining new employment, therefore Wallace-type damages are not subject to mitigation.

 For instance, if the employee is subjected to humiliation, embarrassment, harassment or any other unfair treatment throughout the dismissal, they may be entitled to compensation.
 The compensation does not occur as a result of the dismissal, rather the ways in which the dismissal is handled by the employer.